With RACV Car Insurance, you're protected by Victoria's most trusted insurance

 As petrol prices have plunged to 16-year lows during the COVID-19 crisis, more than a million Victorian diesel drivers are getting a raw deal on fuel.

-Despite a 50 per cent drop in the wholesale cost of diesel since last year, due to a collapse in global demand, the average price of diesel at Victorian bowsers has fallen only 10 per cent to just under $1.19 per litre.
+Despite wholesale diesel prices that dropped by as much as 35 per cent since the start of the year due to a collapse in global demand, the average price of diesel at Victorian bowsers has fallen at most only 21 per cent to just over $1.17 per litre.

-RACV senior engineer vehicles, Nicholas Platt, says it appears many retailers are enjoying fatter profit margins rather than passing on lower wholesale prices to customers.
+RACV senior engineer vehicles, Nicholas Platt, says over the past few months retailers have enjoyed the largest diesel margins in ten years, rather than passing on lower wholesale prices to customers.

-He says RACV analysis indicates diesel drivers should be paying at least 10 cents per litre less than current prices.
-(Check out RACV's Fuel Price Monitor tofind your cheapest local fuel price.)
+Although the gap has been narrowing in recent weeks, he says RACV analysis indicates diesel drivers should be paying at least 7 cents per litre less than current prices.
+(Check out RACV's Fuel Price Monitor to find your cheapest local fuel price.)

-RACV research shows that while service stations have maintained profit margins of around 10 cents per litre on unleaded petrol, margins on diesel have ballooned from around 11 cents per litre in January and early February, to more than 25 cents per litre in mid-May.
+RACV research shows that while service stations have maintained profit margins of around 10 cents per litre on unleaded petrol, margins on diesel ballooned from around 11 cents per litre in January and early February, to 30 cents per litre in mid-April.
+Current margins are still around 17 cents per litre, much higher than the average for the first part of the year.

 “We haven’t seen these kinds of margins on diesel fuel in the past decade,” he says.
 “There’s no explanation why the margins have increased so dramatically.
 People expect the full reduction in diesel costs to be passed on to motorists.”